oakestra/oakestra/node_engine/README.md

 ## Monitoring Component

 The monitoring component requires tshark to be installed on the system in order to be able to listen for incoming traffic on the port specified for the microservice.
-The celery task that continuously checks whether the SLA is staisfied, is in 'start-up.sh'
+Furthermore, in case of permission issues, the user has to be added to the wireshark group `sudo adduser <yourUser> wireshark`.
+In case the group does not exist, try first running `sudo dpkg-reconfigure wireshark-common` and select yes to create the group for non root users.
+Depending on your permissions it might be required to add exectuion rights to `usr/bin/dumpcap` to allow capturing incoming traffic.
+The celery task that continuously checks whether the SLA is staisfied, is started in 'celery-start.sh'

 ## Misc